A thermodynamic framework for non-isothermal phenomenological models of isotropic Mullins effect: Thermodynamic framework

 Following the general outline above, we are in position to proceed with a formal technical derivation of a model for the idealised Mullins effect.
 First, we specify the energy storage mechanisms by the choice of \emph{Helmholtz free energy} function.
 We could also work with other thermodynamic potentials such as the Gibbs free energy, which is tempting regarding the modelling of mechanical response of rubber, see~\cite{rajagopal.kr.srinivasa.ar:gibbs-potential-based} \cite{gokulnath.c.saravanan.u.ea:representations}, \cite{prusa.v.rajagopal.kr.ea:gibbs} and in particular \cite{muliana.a.rajagopal.kr.ea:determining} and \cite{bustamante.r.rajagopal.kr:new}.
 For the sake of clarity of the presentation we, however, use the classical approach based on the Helmholtz free energy.

 In particular, we split the Helmholtz free energy $\fenergy$ as

 where $\fenergyth(\temp)$ is a purely thermal part of the Helmholtz free energy, and $\fenergymecha$ is the deformation dependent part of the Helmholtz free energy.
 Strictly speaking we should use the term Helmholtz free energy for the whole product $\orderparama(\zparama) \fenergymecha (\temp, \lcg)$.
-But as we shall see later, the quantity $\orderparama(\zparama)$ is equal to one on the primary loading path, hence on the primary loading path the material behaves, from the perspective of the stress--strain relation, as a Green elastic solid with Helmholtz free energy $\fenergymecha$.
+But as we shall see later, the scalar multiplier quantity $\orderparama(\zparama)$ is chosen in such a way that on the primary loading path the material behaves, from the perspective of the stress--strain relation, as a Green elastic solid with Helmholtz free energy $\fenergymecha$.
 This justifies the seemingly confusing terminology.

 The Helmholtz free energy $\fenergymecha$ is normalised in such a way that $\left. \fenergymecha (\temp, \lcg) \right|_{\lcg = \identity} = 0$, and regarding specific choices for $\fenergymecha (\temp, \lcg)$ we can choose from a large number of available formulae in theory of Green elastic solids.
 (See, for example, \cite{marckmann.g.verron.e:comparison}, \cite{destrade.m.saccomandi.g.ea:methodical} or \cite{mihai.la.goriely.a:how} for a list of popular stored energy functions for hyperelastic materials, these functions can serve as choices for $\fenergymecha (\temp, \lcg)$.)
 Note that $\fenergymecha$ can still depend on the temperature.
 It can be, for example, proportional to the temperature such as in the classical entropic elasticity, see for example~\cite{ericksen.jl:introduction} and \cite{anand.l:constitutive}.